ADHD Skin Picking

 Skin picking disorder, also called Dermatillomania or Excoriation Disorder occurs when a person frequently and excessively picks on, scratches, and pulls their skin to the point of injury.
 It is a clinically significantdisorder and has been classified as a full mental health disorder by theAmerican Psychiatric Association.

-How do you best deal with skin-picking when you have ADHD?
+How do you stop picking your skin if you have ADHD?

-The best way to deal with skin-picking disorder if you have ADHD is to identify the root cause.
-If it’s a coexisting condition, like OCD, it’s best to get professional help for it.
-If you know that your ADHD symptoms are causing Dermatillomania, then it’s best to manage those symptoms.
-Unsure?
-An ADHD coach can help you!
+The best way to deal with the skin-picking disorder if you have ADHD, is to identify the root cause.
+If a coexisting condition, like OCD, triggers it, it's best to address it with professional help.
+If you feel that your ADHD symptoms are responsible for skin picking, managing them first is helpful.

 Share this article on Social Media